-You will have to pay income tax at your highest rate, USC, PRSI (if applicable) and any taxes or government levies on any pension income you receive or withdrawals from a vested PRSA, ARF or AMRF.
+You will have to pay income tax at your highest rate, USC, PRSI (if this applies) and any taxes or government levies on any pension income you receive or withdrawals from a vested PRSA, ARF or AMRF.

 You will have no access to your vested PRSA after age 75.
-Irish Life will be required to deduct income tax and USC from your vested PRSA as if you had taken a minimum withdrawal, however no further payments can be made to you.
+We will have to take income tax and USC from your vested PRSA as if you had taken a minimum withdrawal.
+And we cannot make any further payments to you.

-WHAT ARE MY OPTIONS IF I HAVE A PERSONAL RETIREMENT BOND (PRB) / BUY OUT BOND?
+WHAT ARE MY OPTIONS IF I HAVE A PERSONAL RETIREMENT BOND (PRB) OR BUY OUT BOND (BOB)?

-Personal Retirement Bonds (PRBs) also known as Buy Out Bonds are taken out by trustees of company pension schemes when an employee leaves service or when the pension scheme is wound up.
+Personal Retirement Bonds (PRBs) also known as Buy Out Bonds (BoBs) are taken out by trustees of company pension schemes when an employee leaves service or when the pension scheme is wound up.
 They are personal contracts taken out in the employee's own name and provide retirement benefits in line with the original company pension scheme.

-With the money you have built up in your PRB you will be able to choose from either Option A or Option B.
+With the money you have built up in your PRB you will be able to choose from either option A or option B.